majestrate/XD/README.md

 if you do not want to build with embedded webui instead run:

     $ make no-webui

+you can build with go get using:

+    $ go get -u -v -tags no_webui github.com/majestrate/XD

 ### cross compile for Raspberry PI